solana-foundation/developer-content/content/courses/onchain-development/intro-to-onchain.md

 makes things a lot simpler and safer.
 Some pros of using Anchor are:

 - Security checks are implemented automatically
-- Instruction routing to appropriate handlers
+- Automatic routing of incoming instructions to the correct instruction handler
-- Data serialization and deserialization from incoming transactions
+- Automatic serialization and deserialization of the data inside transactions
 - Account validation, including:
   - Type checking
   - Ensuring account uniqueness